MineboxOS/minebox/doc/mb-ui-gateway-api.md

 ### POST /wallet/send

 Sends siacoins to an address.
-Takes an `amount` in hastings (as a string to not run afoul of JavaScript's limits of numerical values) and an `address` to receive the siacoins, both as urlencoded form values.
-If no `amount` is given, an `amount_sc` in siacoins (numeric, en-US-style float value) is supported.
+Takes an `amount` in hastings (as a string to not run afoul of JavaScript's limits of numerical values) and a `destination` wallet address to receive the siacoins, both as urlencoded form values.
+If no `amount` is given, an `amount_sc` in siacoins (numeric, en-US-style decimal value) is supported.

 Also see [ Sia API /wallet/siacoins documentation](https://github.com/NebulousLabs/Sia/blob/master/doc/API.md#walletsiacoins-post),
 which is used behind the scenes.